Posted by Nicola Cutler, Associate

 As investors become increasingly aware of their choices the investment market is booming with new and innovative ways to promote funds which allow investments to be made directly.
 However, with the Financial Services Authority and its regulatory side kick the Financial Conduct Authority both clamping down on “non-advisory” services, what protection is offered to the consumer?

-The role of the advisor
+The role of the adviser

-To limit their exposure to these claims many financial advisors have shied away from offering any actual advice and have limited their services to “execution only”, simply crossing the i’s and dotting the t’s on the investments once the client had made up their own mind on whether that investment met with their needs.
+To limit their exposure to these claims many financial advisers have shied away from offering any actual advice and have limited their services to “execution only”, simply crossing the i’s and dotting the t’s on the investments once the client had made up their own mind on whether that investment met with their needs.

 Making your own choices